cybercongress/go-cyber/docs/run_validator.md

 +------------------------------------------------------------------------+
 ```

-Your machine is ready to launch the fullnode.
+Your machine is ready to launch the node.

-### Launching Cyberd fullnode
+### Launching cyber fullnode

 Make a directory tree for storing your daemon: